-Linda Singer Roth is a Partner at Tarter Krinsky & Drogin LLP.
-She focuses her practice on commercial litigation and, since 1984, has prosecuted and defended numerous matters involving claims for breach of contract, unfair competition, misappropriation of trade secrets and fraud.
+Linda Singer Roth focuses her practice on commercial litigation and, since 1984, has prosecuted and defended numerous matters involving claims for breach of contract, unfair competition, misappropriation of trade secrets and fraud.
 Although Linda often litigates in the state and federal courts in New York and New Jersey where she is admitted to practice, she is equally comfortable representing clients in alternative dispute resolution forums such as arbitrations and mediations.

-Prior to joining Tarter Krinsky & Drogin, Linda was Senior Counsel at Fulbright & Jaworski LLP, where, for 15 years, she was a member of the litigation and intellectual property practice groups.
-After leaving Fulbright she spent four years managing her own general practice and joined Tarter Krinsky & Drogin in 2006.
+Prior to joining Tarter Krinsky & Drogin in 2006, Linda was senior counsel at Fulbright & Jaworski, where for 15 years, she was a member of the litigation and intellectual property practice groups.
+After leaving Fulbright, she spent four years managing her own general practice.

 Prosecuting claims on behalf of a national insurance company against a computer software developer who intentionally failed to deliver a customized computer software system.